zerotwooneone/percolator/source/Percolator.Contracts/README.md

 ---

-## Peer Identification

-In Percolator's peer-to-peer model, identity is handled with a "best-effort" approach that respects user privacy and the ephemeral nature of cryptographic keys.

-- **No Peer ID Exchange:** Clients **do not** exchange pre-defined user or peer IDs.
-A peer's identity is not a fixed property.
-- **Long-Term vs. Ephemeral Identity:**
-  - When initiating a session, a client **may** provide an optional `long_term_identity_key`.
-If provided, the receiving peer will use a hash of this key to derive a stable, recognizable `PeerId` for the duration of their interaction.
-This allows a peer to be "remembered" across multiple sessions, even if their session keys change.
-  - If the `long_term_identity_key` is **not** provided, the receiving peer will derive a temporary `PeerId` from the ephemeral `identity_key` within the `PreKeyBundle`.
-In this case, the initiating peer will appear as a new, unknown entity for each new session.
-- **Best-Effort Principle:** This system ensures that peers can always connect, but being recognized as a known contact is a "best-effort" outcome dependent on the initiator providing a stable long-term key.
-It is acceptable and expected that friends may sometimes appear as "unknown" if they choose not to provide their long-term key.

 ## Important Note on PeerId

 A `PeerId` is a **local-only, non-cryptographic identifier**.
 It is randomly generated (as a GUID) and is used to uniquely identify a peer within the local application instance.